yioannides/fedora-resolve/README.md

 - a transcoder script for batch conversion from .mp4 to .mov (via `ffmpeg`)
 - an additional mp4 encoder plugin (for exporting only)

-To automatically batch-convert .mp4 videos to .mov: `cd` onto your project's media folder and simply type `transcode`.
+To automatically batch-convert .mp4 videos to .mov:
+1. `cd` onto your project's media folder and
+2. simply type `transcode`

 All of the converted files will be on a new folder called "transcoded", inside your media folder.
 If you prefer .avi, find the transcode alias script in `~/.bashrc` and change all "mov" strings to "avi".

 <sup>* please pay close attention to your disk space after converting to .avi and .mov, or else you might end up with hundreds of gigabytes worth of converted files!